-NEW credit guarantees – Credit Guarantees for new skill loans disbursed at their end (these disbursal can be full or partial).
+NEW credit guarantees – Credit Guarantees for new skill loans disbursed at their end (these disbursals can be full or partial).

 Continuity of CG – Continuing existing Credit Guarantee cover (i.e. maintaining the guarantee ‘In Force’ of EXISTING Credit Guarantee’s)